CodeAndQuarks/CodeAndQuarksProjects/README.md

 # CodeAndQuarksProjects
-Modifying and updating my old python code to have more advanced and versatile use in my day to day life.
+Modifying and updating my old projects to have more advanced and versatile uses in my day to day life.